Skip to main content

 Apprenticeships

-The One City Apprenticeship scheme, key to our One City Economic Recovery and Renewal Strategy, is a co-ordinated approach to apprenticeship supporting diverse recruitment across public, private and SME employers.
+The One City Apprenticeship scheme, is a co-ordinated approach to apprenticeship supporting diverse recruitment across public, private and SME employers.
 We also actively support SMEs in priority neighbourhoods to take up work trials and apprenticeships.

 The Bristol City Council apprenticeships scheme, Bristol Apprentices, supports apprentices in business administration, customer service, finance, media, horticulture, ICT, engineering, sports coaching, cookery, health and social care, or human resource management.